-Designed for advanced non-native speakers, and all who have completed 'English Pronunciation' stages 1 and 2.
-Conversation and the reading aloud of a variety of texts will help to pinpoint those...
+Designed for students who have completed 'English Pronunciation' stages 1 and 2, and those who have near native placement.
+Conversation and the reading aloud of a variety of texts will help to pinpoint those pronunciation worries still to be addressed when speaking English as a non-native speaker.
+This course will be taught in the college.

 Learning modes and locations may be different depending on the course start date.
 Please check the location of your chosen course and read our guide to learning modes and locations to help you choose the right course for you.